learn-co-curriculum/omniauth_readme/README.md

 ```

 Now it's time to test it out!
 It's best to log out of Facebook prior to clicking the login link — that way, you'll see the full login flow.

+In order to ensure Rails is using https, do the following to start the server instead of our normal `rails s` flow:

+`thin start --ssl`

 #### A man, a plan, a param, Panama
 Upon clicking the link, your browser sends a `GET` request to the `/auth/facebook` route, which OmniAuth intercepts and redirects to a Facebook login screen with a ridiculously long URI: `https://www.facebook.com/login.php?skip_api_login=1&api_key=247632982388118&signed_next=1&next=https%3A%2F%2Fwww.facebook.com%2Fv2.9%2Fdialog%2Foauth%3Fredirect_uri%3Dhttp%253A%252F%252Flocalhost%253A3000%252Fauth%252Ffacebook%252Fcallback%26state%3Df4033bf06e2c3d74f1e65367e9c1651e2bde5487d5a7ca8d%26scope%3Demail%26response_type%3Dcode%26client_id%3D247632982388118%26ret%3Dlogin%26logger_id%3Dd31c6728-d017-cee3-503d-5fe1bb6d8ad3&cancel_url=http%3A%2F%2Flocalhost%3A3000%2Fauth%2Ffacebook%2Fcallback%3Ferror%3Daccess_denied%26error_code%3D200%26error_description%3DPermissions%2Berror%26error_reason%3Duser_denied%26state%3Df4033bf06e2c3d74f1e65367e9c1651e2bde5487d5a7ca8d%23_%3D_&display=page&locale=en_US&logger_id=d31c6728-d017-cee3-503d-5fe1bb6d8ad3`.
 The URI has a ton of [encoded](http://ascii.cl/url-encoding.htm) parameters, but we can parse through them to get an idea of what's actually being communicated.